Blainevr/AlphaSynMouse/README.md

 This repository contains code for a short research placement that explores a mathematical model (the heterodimer model) adapted from Fornari et al [2] of how the protein alpha synuclein spreads throughout the mouse brain.
 It is unclear what the function of healthy alpha synuclein is, but it is known that this protein can misfold and this misfolded form is present in a range of diseases known as synucleinopathies, which includes Parkinson's disease.
 It is also now known that there are various misfolded arrangments of the protein known as strains [6] which that these spread differently throughout the mouse brain.
 This project aims to investigate in silico what factors contribute to this differential spread.

-The main file _Connectome Diffusion Model.m_ works data which includes:
+The main file _Connectome Diffusion Model.m_ contains data which includes:

 _WeightMatrix.m_ - contains connection strengths between regions